SnehalHawelikar/Twitter-Sentiment-Analysis/README.md

     spec:
       containers:
       - name: hello-python
-        image: tejasvishwasrao/trivagoproject
+        image: bdp/bigdataexam
         imagePullPolicy: Always
         ports:
         - containerPort: 5000
 ```
-Note: image: tejasvishwasrao/bigdataexam - here tejasvishwasrao refers to my personal dockerHub id and trivagoproject would be the image name.
+Note: image: bdp/bigdataexam - here bdp refers to my personal dockerHub id and bigdataexam would be the image name.

 14. SSH into Ansible server and add controller machines privateIp to the hosts folder, which can be found under the path /etc/ansible/hosts.
 15. SSH into jenkins server and install Git.
 16. Using webhook connect Github and our Jenkins server.
-17. Login int Jenkins and make a new Freestyle project with the name "trivagoproject" and make sure this name is same with the image name since it will be needed in the next steps during docker build.
+17. Login int Jenkins and make a new Freestyle project with the name "bigdataexam" and make sure this name is same with the image name since it will be needed in the next steps during docker build.
 18. Configure this project by selection "Git" under "Source Code Management"

 ![git 1](https://user-images.githubusercontent.com/69673830/135094340-bc7ecbbe-3620-40a8-b4e9-4a20db8ab42e.png)